valtech-sd/iaapa-game-rules-engine/README.md

 ## Roadmap

+- Add section on turning on logging (and describe the message_logs directory)
 - Explain the examples in simulator/examples
 - Add the data contract documentation for the UDP messages to be received
 - Explain how different UDP messages control different parts of the game backend